-Income earned by individuals in the pursuit of an activity as an employed person is subject to Employment Income Tax in Angola; the income must be obtained for services rendered in Angola in order for this tax to apply.
-Accordingly, residents and non-residents are subject to taxation, despite limits/exclusions established by double tax treaties.
+Income earned by individuals in the pursuit of an activity as an employed person is subject to Employment Income Tax in Angola; the income must be obtained for services rendered directly or indirectly to a person or entity domiciled or with effective management in Angola in order for this tax to apply.
+Accordingly, residents and non-residents are subject to taxation, despite any limits/exclusions established by double tax treaties.

-Excluded from taxable income, in particular, are (for example) social benefits paid by the Social Security National Institute under the mandatory social security system, and holiday and Christmas bonuses.
+Social benefits paid by the Social Security National Institute under the mandatory social security system are excluded from taxable income (for example).

-Generally, for Employment Income Tax purposes, employees are included in taxation Group A, which includes the salaries received pursuant to an employment relationship, whether regulated by the General Labour Law or the regime for civil servants.
+Generally, for Employment Income Tax purposes, employees are included in taxation Group A, which includes the salaries received pursuant to an employment relationship, whether regulated by the GLL or the regime for civil servants.

 The determination of this group’s taxable amount is made by deducting from the gross income of the taxpayer the mandatory social security contributions and the remuneration elements that are not subject to or are exempt from this tax.

-Group A is taxed at progressive rates: a tranche of income (AOA35,000) is exempt from tax and the remaining income is subject to rates varying between 7% and 17%.
+Group A is taxed at progressive rates: a tranche of income (AOA70,000) is exempt from tax and the remaining income is subject to rates varying between 10% and 25%.

 The amount of tax due shall be withheld by the employer and delivered to the State before the end of the month following the month of the payment.